LemurPwned/lemurpwned.github.io/tramsLine2.md

-#### Tram Line Timeline
+#### Tram Line Timeline Compacted

-We created visualization based on location of trams of line 52 on 13 and 14 of March 2019.
-On the left side there is Czerwone Maki stop, and on the right Osiedle Piastów.
-The delays and disruptions can be easly seen on the timeline, as well as a way they cascade in time, as delays cause further delays down the timeline.
+Visualizes timeline of one tram line registered on 13 and 14 of March.
+We can see portions of the line where the speed and delays are most common.

 <HTML>
 <style>
   body {